Tom Thumb (film): Soundtrack

+Release

+The film had its world premiere at the Empire, Leicester Square in London on 3 December 1958 before opening to the public the following day.

 Reception

 Variety wrote, "film is top-drawer, a comic fairy tale with music that stacks up alongside some of the Disney classics"; and Time called it "unusually fresh and appealing; it is kid stuff, but it will probably sell a lot of popcorn to the grownups, too."

-Box Office
+Box office

 The film was the 8th most popular movie at the British box office in 1959.
 According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.

 According to MGM records the film earned $1,800,000 in the US and Canada and $1,450,000 elsewhere, making a profit of $612,000.
 The film also earned $200,000 from the Eady Levy.

 In 1961 Pal said the film was a personal favorite because "it was a wholesome picture which made people smile, especially the children."

 Awards

 At the 1959 Academy Awards, the film won an Oscar for Tom Howard in the category of Best Effects, Special Effects.

 At the 1959 BAFTA Awards, Terry Thomas was Nominated for a BAFTA Film Award in the category of Best British Actor.

-At the 1959 Golden Globes, the film was nominated for Best Motion Picture - Musical.
+At the 1959 Golden Globes, the film was nominated for Best Motion Picture – Musical.

 At the 1959 Laurel Awards, the film was nominated for Top Musical, while Russ Tamblyn was nominated for a Golden Laurel for Top Male Musical Performance.

 At the 1959 Writers Guild of America Ladislas Fodor was nominated for a WGA Award (Screen) for Best Written American Musical.